Skyline (2010 film): Plot

 A US Navy fleet arrives off the coast, and helicopters land soldiers on nearby rooftops.
-Jarrod and Elaine go to the roof hoping to catch a ride to safety.
+Jarrod and Elaine go to the roof hoping to catch a safe ride.
 Oliver and Candice stay in the condominium but are found when Candice accidentally exposes herself to the light and is abducted by a squid alien, with both being blown up by soldiers on a nearby roof soon after.
 Afterwards, Oliver attempts to kill a tanker alien by turning on a gas stove and igniting a lighter, causing the room to explode.
-The soldiers are thrown off the roof by the aliens and a squid alien attacks Jarrod and Elaine.
+The aliens throw the soldiers off the roof, and a squid alien attacks Jarrod and Elaine.
 The badly injured Jarrod kills it.
 The couple accepts their fate, looks into the blue light, and are sucked into the mother ship.
-The naval vessels off the coast are shown burning and sinking.
-A brief montage of cities such as London, Las Vegas, Hong Kong and New York City shows that have all succumbed to the invasion and the aliens appear to have won.

 Inside the alien ship, Elaine wakes on a pile of human bodies.
 Tubes are sucking human brains into machines.
 Probes go through the pile looking for what they can find.
 Elaine sees Jarrod in the pile but has to watch helplessly as his brain is removed.
 She is probed and transported to a chamber with other pregnant women.
 She watches as another pregnant woman has her baby removed and dies.
 Meanwhile, Jarrod's brain, glowing red, is inserted into a new alien body.
 Animating the body, Jarrod seems to retain control and comes to the aid of Elaine, who recognizes him when he caresses her belly and her head.
 He then turns around to confront advancing aliens.
 In the credits, a series of still images depict "Jarrod" protecting Elaine and their child from the aliens.